 How does fish oil help your heart?

 So, you want a healthy heart, right?
 Well, fish oil may be able to help.
 It is considered a healthy fat that should be included in most people’s diet.
 Fish oil is a rich source of Omega-3 fatty acids.
-These fatty acids are also found in flax seeds, walnuts and dark leafy greens, but are REALLY prevalent in seafood.
+These fatty acids are also found in flax seeds, walnuts, and dark leafy greens, but are REALLY prevalent in seafood (check out my post on the health benefits of walnuts if you want to learn more!).
 Research has shown that certain Omega-3’s may improve heart health.
 The ‘how’ is kind of complicated, but basically the Omega-3 fatty acids act in a number of ways that may improve the overall function of your heart.

 ✯Don’t want to miss the next post?✯